goauthentik/authentik/website/integrations/services/wazuh/index.md

 ![](./application.png)

-You can change the UI / upload a logo so that in the applications overview you have a nice layout and can easily identify the new wazuh app.
+You can change the UI and upload a logo so that in the **Applications** overview you have a nice layout and can easily identify the new wazuh app.
 ![](./applications_overview.png)

 ### Step 5 - metadata + wazuh opensearch-security configuration